bhaskarsantoshk/design/architecture/Scalability.md

 * Horizontal scaling: adding more hardware to existing hardware pools.
 It's also called scaling out.there is no limit on how much we can scale horizontally.
 * Horizontal scaling also allows us to scale dynamically when the traffic increases. dynamic scaling is not possible with vertical scaling.
 * Cloud elasticity: The process of adding and removing the servers, stretching and returning to the original infrastructual capacitancy on the fly. https://www.educative.io/courses/cloud-computing-101-master-the-fundamentals

+#### Which scalability is right for our app

+	* Pros of Vertical Scaling:
+		* doesn't require any code change / complex system configurations.
+		* takes less administrative/monitoring/management efforts than managing a distributes system.
+	* Cons of VS:
+		* Avaialability Risk

+	#### Why does the code need to change in when the app has to run on multiple machines ?

+		* If you intend to run the code in distrubted env, it need to be stateless.
+		* Means, there should be no static instances in the class, static instances hold application data, when the server is down, all the static data/state is lost.
+The app is left in an inconsistent state.
+		* In object-oriented programming, the instance variables hold object state in them.
+Static variables moreover hold state that spans across multiple objects.
+They generally hold state per classloader.
+Now, if the server instance running that classloader goes down, all the data is lost.
+		* Also, whatever data static variables hold, it’s not application-wide.
+For this reason, distributed memory like Redis, Memcache, etc., are used to maintain a consistent state application-wide.
+When writing applications for distributed systems, it’s a good practice to avoid using static instances in the class.
+The state is typically persisted in a distributed memory store; this facilitates components to be stateless.
+		* This is why functional programming got popular with distributed systems.
+The functions don’t retain any state.
+However, the same behavior can also be achieved with prominent OOP languages.
+	* If the app has minimum predictable traffic ( internal tool and not mission critical ) - single server could possibly be enough
+	* If your app is a public-facing social app like a social network, a fitness app, an online game, or something similar, where the traffic is unpredictable.
+Both high availability and horizontal scalability are important to you.